davidgyoung/davidgyoung.github.io/_posts/2020-04-11-saving-the-world-with-bluetooth.md

 > TraceTogether uses Bluetooth to perform handshakes with other TraceTogether phones.
 Your Bluetooth-enabled phone is capable of connecting to multiple Bluetooth devices simultaneously, e.g. smart watch and wireless headphones.
 The different connections are separate and should not be affected by or affect TraceTogether...
 We use the Bluetooth Relative Signal Strength Indicator (RSSI) readings between devices across time to approximate the proximity and duration of an encounter between two users.
 This proximity and duration information is stored on one's phone for 21 days on a rolling basis — anything beyond that would be deleted.
 No location data is collected.

 Since the Android and iOS apps require a mobile phone with a Singapore country code to activate, I couldn't experiment with them myself.
-And because the source code is still not open source as of this writing (despite the authors' promises to release it) the easiest way to see how it works is to analyze the Android APK file.
+And because the source code was  not open source as of this writing (despite the authors' promises to release it) the easiest way to see how it works is to analyze the Android APK file.
 This analysis reveals a number of insights:

 1. The app advertises a Bluetooth LE GATT Service that exposes readable characteristics.
 It does not use Bluetooth beacons, and its advertisements are not beacons because they do not contain a unique identifier.
 2. The app connects to each other device it sees that also hosts the app, reading a GATT characteristic to reveal a numeric identifier to identify the other user.
 This identifier is supposedly anonymized so only the Ministry of Health knows who it is.